manojgayala/POPL1/Tutorial.md

 	fptr.close();
 %
 ```
-A pointer need to be created to access any file named **FILE** and the path of the file need to be stored.
+**FILE** is the keyword to denote that the variable *fptr* does operations with the specified file and the path of the file need to be stored.
 The file can be opened in any of the below methods
 | *r* | *w* | *a* | *br* | *bw* | *ba* |
 |---|---|---|---|---|---|